harvester/docs/docs/advanced/singlenodeclusters.md

 ## Upgrades and Maintenance

 Single-node clusters do not support [Live Migration](../vm/live-migration.md), so VMs become unavailable during cluster upgrades.
 Harvester forcibly shuts down all VMs before starting the upgrade process.
-To restore running VMs after upgrade, please set `restoreVM` to true in the [`upgrade-config` setting](./settings.md#upgrade-config).
+You can configure Harvester to automatically restore running VMs using the `restoreVM` option of the [`upgrade-config`](./settings.md#upgrade-config) setting.

 Enabling [Maintenance Mode](../host/host.md#node-maintenance) is also not possible because that operation relies on Live Migration functionality, and Harvester cannot place the only control plane in Maintenance Mode.